Original SafeWise safety & security research featured in:

 5. Kanega Watch: Best battery

-The Kanega Watch is a unique medical alert smartwatch with voice activation.
+The Kanega Watch is a unique smartwatch for seniors with fall detection and voice activation.
 Just say, “Fred Astaire, get help,” to start a call with the monitoring center.
 (Fred Astaire is the Kanega Watch’s alter ego, like Alexa or Siri.)
 It also features GPS tracking, smart fall detection, and medication reminders.

 We also like that the Kanega Watch can be worn continuously.
 One set of batteries stays in the watch while the other set charges.
 But the batteries must be swapped out daily, so it’s not ideal for folks who have trouble remembering their routine.